roomno308/roomno308.github.io/RandomRamblings/RLmath/ch5.md

 ### Policy Update

 Our basic algorithm collected a bunch of trajectories and then used the average to update the state-action value function.
 This can be quite slow and impractical, therefore, instead of collecting a bunch of episodes, we can update the state-action value function after every episode using running average.
 Even though the return of a single episode is not an accurate estimate of the corresponding action value, this is still a good strategy and falls into the scope of **generalized policy iteration** methods (Last chapter of the book).

+### $\epsilon$-Greedy Policies

+Since we are still using greedy (deterministic) policies, we need to ensure that we start from every state-action pair because our deterministic policy might not visit all the state-action pairs.
+This might not be practical as usually the agent does not have a control over where it starts from.

+To overcome this issue, we can use **$\epsilon$-greedy policies**.
+(Read more about epsilon-greedy policies in the book).
+One thing to note that if greedy policies are replaced with $\epsilon$-greedy policies, the final solution is not guaranteed to be optimal.
+However, for small enough \\(\epsilon\\), the solution is still a good approximation of the optimal solution.